mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-4-Day2AtCoredge.md

 ---
 - These are the files that you have told Git to ignore (usually show in a .gitignore file).
 ---
-**For Making Changes and Uploading it on GitHub File**
+**For Making Changes and Uploading it on GitHub File->**
 ---
-- Here are some steps to do the above task.
+- Here are some steps to do the given task.

 - 1-> First of all you have to add the filename in which you did the changes by the command. git add <filename>